uber/h3/dev-docs/mutation.md

 This should produce a final report with a mutation score.
 Note that not all tests are run through the mutation testing pipeline, specifically tests that use data files.

+Note: You will want to run mutation in serial.
+Mull already runs each mutation in parallel, and the H3 test scripts help exclude mutations that have already been tested.
+The intention is then you would switch on ENABLE_MUTATION_SLOW=1 and run `make mutation` once more.